-This is a super quick sewing project and they make lovely gifts as you can make them all sorts of colours and sizes.
-We made ours using 10″ layer cakes but you can cut squares from your fabric stash to suit.
+A pot holder is a super quick sewing project.
+You can make them in any colour and size, and they make lovely gifts.
+We made ours using left over 10″ layer cake squares, but you can cut squares from your fabric stash to suit.

 SCROLL TO THE END FOR THE FULL STEP-BY-STEP VIDEO